kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

 title: kyma alpha create module
 ---

-Creates a module bundled as an OCI image from the contents of the given path
+Creates a module bundled as an OCI image with the given OCI image name from the contents of the given path

 ## Synopsis